mcellteam/mcell/libmcell/documentation/generated/classes.rst

   | after initialization right before the first event is started.
   | When not set, the set 'seed' value is used to initialize the random number generator.

+* | **append_to_count_output_data**: bool = False
+  | Used for checkpointing, instead of creating new files for Count observables data,
+  | new values are appended to the existing files.
+If such files do not exist, new files are
+  | created.

 Count
 =====